nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-04-08-working-within-a-single-team-project-with-team-foundation-server-2012/index.md

 resourceType: blog
 slug: working-within-a-single-team-project-with-team-foundation-server-2012
 aliases:
   - /blog/working-within-a-single-team-project-with-team-foundation-server-2012
 tags:
   - area-hierarchy
   - configuration
   - excel
   - improve
   - infrastructure
   - iteration-hierarchy
   - process
   - product
   - project
   - project-administrator
   - tactical
   - team-project
   - teams
   - tfs
   - tfs2012
   - tfvc
   - tools
   - wiql
 categories:
   - tools-and-techniques
-coverImage: nakedalm-experts-visual-studio-alm-5-5.png
+preview: nakedalm-experts-visual-studio-alm-5-5.png
 ---

 Working within a single Team Project with Team Foundation Server 2012 provides a lot of benefits.
 There are however many design consideration for working within a single team project and we need to consider all of the complexities that is entails.